tk3369/sample-binary-data/README.md

 # Sample Binary Data

-## Stock Prices File Format
+This repo contains a sample data file (IBM.dat) that contains historical stock prices.

-This custom stock prices file format consists of the followings:
+The file format is as follows:

 1. The header is just a 64-bit integer that represents the number of records in this file.
 2. The rest of the file contains stock price records.